 Ranch Horse Team

 The LCCC Ranch Horse team competes at Collegiate shows that are American Stock Horse Association (ASHA) and/or Colorado Wyoming Nebraska Stock Horse Association (CoWN) sanctioned.
 Students ride their own horses and compete at various levels in reining, ranch pleasure, trail, and working cow horse.
+Students may board their horses on campus.
+LCCC supports the team through transportation costs, entry fees and team apparel.
 Shows place both individual riders as well the team in overall standings.

 Cowboys and cowgirls are invited to try-out for the LCCC Rodeo Team.
 This team learns and practices together in a rigorous schedule of classes, study hall, and practice nearly every day of the week.
 The work pays off in both personal and team success.
 Student athletes on this team include rough stock riders – bulls and broncs; barrel racers, ropers – calves, breakaway, and team roping, goat tiers, and bull doggers.